schneiderlin/babashka-scripts/readme.md

-for more information, find the readme file in each folder
+for more information, find the readme file in each folder.

 # password_gen
 random password generator